- Active Adventure

 - Discover the immense network of the legendary Cu Chi Tunnels

-- Walk through the little alley streets, Enjoy the food on foot tour of Hanoi Old Quarter
+- Walk through the little alley streets, Enjoy the food on a foot tour of Hanoi Old Quarter

 - Take the overnight cruise trip, Admire Halong Bay’s majestic beauty